ohpyupi/study.security-plus/physical-security.md

 ### PDS (Protected Distribution System)
 * a US goverment term
 * Dictates that cables should not be easily physical accessible, and one way to achieve this is to install cables in conduits

+### CAT 5e STP cable
+* Minimizes the risk of EMI and reduce data emanations

 ### Misc.
 * To secure switched and routers?
   1. Set a console port password